Bubblegum Blast Beebalm

 Planting & Growing

 Bubblegum Blast Beebalm will grow to be about 20 inches tall at maturity, with a spread of 32 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 28 inches apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It is very adaptable to both dry and moist locations, and should do just fine under typical garden conditions.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This particular variety is an interspecific hybrid.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.